addr2data/webinar-01/README.rst

 |

-We are going to run the following command, but before we do let's examine the that **cfg-private.yml** file.
+We are going to run the following command, but before we do let's examine that **cfg-private.yml** file.

 ::